0xmenna/bdev-snapshot-service/README.md

 make load       # Loads the V1 snapshot module version, the singlefile_fs driver and a utility module for the system call table hack (`the_usctm`)
 ```

 The loaded snapshot module includes both `syscall` and `ioctl` support.
+However, the user library is built with ioctl support in mind (you can change the DEFINE in the library to work with system calls).

 ### On both ARM and x86